 If you dog begins to bark during or after a loud noise and cannot be easily calmed, then it is feeling anxious and scared.

 Dogs that snap, growl, nip or bite may likely be under extreme stress.
 For your safety, avoid approaching this dog whenever possible.

 Trying to Escape:

-Dogs that are tethered, penned-up or kenneled may jump, dig and try to run away when under extreme stress.
+Dogs that are tethered or confined in some way may jump, dig and try to run away when under extreme stress.

-Dogs that are otherwise trained may defecate or urinate in the house when anxious and frightened.
+Dogs that are otherwise house-trained may defecate or urinate in the house when anxious and frightened.

-Tearing apart furniture, walls or even screen doors when normally well-behaved is an extreme sign of stress and anxiety in dogs.
+Tearing apart furniture, walls or even screen doors can be an extreme sign of stress and anxiety in dogs.

-A dog that is showing many of the above signs could be in a full-blown panic attack.
+A dog showing many of the above signs could be in a full-blown panic attack.

 Dealing With Anxiety and Stress in Dogs: